Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Main Results

-This result shows that the obtained upper bound remains the same, even for infinite dimensions.
-Note that it is impossible to consider an infinite-dimensional case from the beginning without considering the matrix case.
-This is because our proof by variational equalities depends on a density function of $p$-dimensional Gaussian vector; therefore, we cannot directly handle this proof in the infinite-dimensional case.
+\end{theorem} The obtained upper bound remains the same, even for infinite dimensions.
+Our approach in the finite-dimensional case cannot be applied directly in the infinite-dimensional case.
+This is because our proof using variational equalities depends on a density function of $p$-dimensional Gaussian vector. {\rc Thus, we cannot avoid first considering $\mathbb{H}_k$ and subsequently letting $k\rightarrow\infty$}.